Hood River-White Salmon Bridge Replacement

 Strong and growing social media reach thanks to frequent and relevant posts.
 These efforts improved community perception of the project, and gave residents a way to engage directly.

-Project events had high participation.
-Informed and thoughtful comments indicated community understanding and perception of the project growing over time as growing trust.
+High participation at project events.
+Informed and thoughtful comments indicated community understanding, perception and trust of the project growing over time.

 Rooted in community: This campaign not only spread the word about the bridge replacement process, but also made sure that community values were built into the new agency and decision-making.